Perspective | The names change every decade, but iconic NBA stars are always reincarnations of Elgin Baylor

 The names have changed each decade, but they are always reincarnations and modifications of Elgin Baylor.

-Dive the baseline, come up and under the basket, windmill one-handed dunk — Baylor.
+Drive the baseline, come up and under the basket, windmill one-handed dunk — Baylor.

 Drive, triple-pump in the lane, then flick, finger-roll or bank it in after everybody else comes down — Baylor.

-Soar above 7-footers for an offensive rebound, then head-fake, neutralize them with a shoulder to the chest and beat them back to the rim and draw the foul, too — that was “Rabbit” (for his leaping), and that was “Mr. Inside” (for his ability to dominate bigger men).
+Soar above 7-footers for an offensive rebound, then head-fake, neutralize them with a shoulder to the chest and beat them back to the rim and draw the foul, too — that was “Rabbit” (for his leaping), and that was “Mr. Inside” (for his ability to dominate bigger players).

 Quickest off the floor, best at reading the ball’s flight and the best defensive-rebounding small forward in NBA history by the width of North America, that was Baylor, too.
 He still ranks 10th in rebounds per game at 13.55 and once averaged 19.8 in a season.
 If Charles Barkley could jump a foot higher, he would be Elgin Baylor.